GSA-TTS/identity-handbook/_articles/daily-deploy-schedule.md

 ### Schedule

-The daily deploys are scheduled for **weekdays at 12am and 5pm UTC**
+The daily deploys are scheduled for **weekdays at 12am and 5pm UTC**.
+See the [daily business schedule in identity-devops][identity-devops-schedule].

 |  | UTC | Eastern | Central | Mountain | Pacific |
 |--| --- | --- | --- | --- | --- |